morawskim/provision-dev-servers/README.md

 1. make vagrant-apply

 Now you can connect to vm.
 Open a new terminal go to dir to which you cloned this repository and type `make vagrant-ssh-jump VM=<vm-name>` to connect to virtual machine.
-At the moment only docker and gitlab are allowed as `vm-name`.
+At the moment only k8s and gitlab are allowed as `vm-name`.
 Also you might need to wait few seconds to connect to vm (vm machine need be booted).

-do intel nuc jesli dns sie wysypie - rozlaczy.... - jako pierwszy wpis nameserver
-@192.168.111.1